pulkin/pyteleport/README.md

 This does not work with:
 - non-python stacks (i.e. when native code invokes python);
 - active generators in stack;
-- for, try, if, and all other subframes;
+- for, try, if, with, and all other subframes;

 More information to be added.

 History
 -------

-8 July 2021 21:32 CEST a python state was first teleported into another process on the same machine in Amsterdam.
+8 July 2021 21:32 CEST a python runtime was first teleported to another process on the same machine 11 July 2021 20:46 CEST a python runtime was first teleported to another machine

 License
 -------